-The exams have 25 questions.
+The certification exams have 25 questions.
 Each question is worth four points.
 Total the number of incorrect answers, and multiply by four.
 Subtract this number from 100 to calculate the score.
 Report the scores on the session roster.
+Recertification exams contain 20 questions, so each one is worth five points.